This is from some website, the Service Employees International Union website, California.

 Up next on this show is Mike Murphy.

-Now Mike Murphy is a Republican consultant, an electoral consultant.
+Now, Mike Murphy is a Republican consultant, an electoral consultant.

-If you recall Murphy during the Delaware senatorial primary and aftermath, he was a little upset because people said they knew how to get Christine O'Donnell elected, and he was of the opinion it couldn't have happened.
+If you recall, Murphy, during the Delaware senatorial primary and aftermath, he was a little upset because people said they knew how to get Christine O'Donnell elected, and he was of the opinion it couldn't have happened.

 There was no way it could happen.

-He said, okay, okay, you guys show me how.
+He's, okay, okay, you guys show me how.

-You show me.
+You show me how.

-I'll sit here in Georgetown, I'll sip my cocktails, that's what you guys say I do.
+That's what you guys say I do.

 I'll do that.